 4. Joomla — Best Open-Source CMS Alternative

-Joomla is the most capable open-source CMS alternative to WordPress for complex, content-heavy websites.
-While it has a steeper learning curve than hosted builders like Wix or Squarespace, it offers significantly more flexibility than most no-code tools — particularly for managing user roles, multilingual content, and structured data.
+Joomla is the most capable open-source CMS alternative to WordPress for complex, content-heavy sites.
+It has a steeper learning curve than hosted builders like Wix or Squarespace, but it offers considerably more flexibility than most no-code tools, particularly around managing user roles, multilingual content, and structured data.

-Joomla is used heavily by governments, universities, and nonprofit organizations that need fine-grained control over content structure and user access permissions.
-Its built-in multilingual support handles content in multiple languages natively, where WordPress requires a separate plugin to achieve the same result.
+Governments, universities, and nonprofit organizations lean on Joomla heavily because it gives them fine-grained control over content structure and user access permissions.
+Multilingual support is built in natively, where WordPress needs a separate plugin to achieve the same thing.

-Like WordPress, Joomla is self-hosted and free to download.
-You will still need to manage hosting, security, and updates yourself — but its security track record is generally regarded as stronger than WordPress due to a smaller attack surface and more conservative plugin ecosystem.
+Like WordPress, Joomla is self-hosted and free to download, so you’ll still be managing hosting, security, and updates yourself.
+Its security track record is generally viewed as stronger than WordPress’s, though, thanks to a smaller attack surface and a more conservative plugin ecosystem.

 Best for: Developers, agencies, and organizations building complex sites with advanced user management, multilingual needs, or structured content requirements.